The Rubber People: Unveiling the Nahuatl Connection to Olmec Rubber Technology

 -

 Ethnohistorical Accounts: Post-Conquest accounts written by Spanish chroniclers and other European observers offer valuable insights, albeit filtered through a colonial lens.
 These accounts often mention Nahuatl use of rubber balls in games, as well as the employment of rubber in various crafts.
-However, it's crucial to approach these sources with a critical eye, recognizing potential biases and limitations.
+Still, it's crucial to approach these sources with a critical eye, recognizing potential biases and limitations.

 -